rubenFreitas1/ISEP-LAPR4-2024-2025/docs/Sprint2/us_248/US248-readme.md

 ## 2. Requirements

-**US248** - As a Show Designer, I want to inacƟvate/acƟvate an exisƟng figure category in the figure category catalogue.
+**US248** - As a Show Designer, I want to inactivate/activate an existing figure category in the figure category catalogue.

 **Acceptance Criteria:**